Jean Grondin: Influences and work

-The influence of Gadamer and his magnum opus Truth and Method (Warheit und Methode; 1960) is apparent in much of Grondin's work.
+The influence of Gadamer and his magnum opus Truth and Method (Wahrheit und Methode; 1960) is apparent in much of Grondin's work.
 Grondin has also written the first intellectual biography of Gadamer, Hans-Georg Gadamer: A Biography.
 This book was eagerly awaited in Germany, in part due to the confirmed Nazism of Gadamer's teacher and friend, Martin Heidegger, and the question of Gadamer's own sympathies during World War II.

-Grondin's most well-known work is The Universality of Hermeneutics (1993), which has been translated into twelve languages.
+Grondin's most well-known work is Introduction to Philosophical Hermeneutics (1993), which has been translated into twelve languages.
 Grondin here defends the concept of a hermeneutics founded on the universality of interior language: behind discourse itself, understanding is held to be an interior sense that exceeds the limited terms of exterior language.
 This concept is further developed in his essay, "On the Meaning of Life"' (2003), wherein Grondin argues for an immanent meaning of life based on this internalized discourse.

 Grondin has also worked extensively on German idealism, the hermeneutics of Wilhelm Dilthey and Ricoeur, the theory of interpretation put forward by Emilio Betti, the deconstruction of Jacques Derrida, and the new phenomenology of Jean-Luc Marion.
 Grondin has, in addition to this original work, produced translations of many of Gadamer's writings.